ggustin93/ghostly-supabase-poc-csharp/memory-bank/05-progress-log.md

     - Added a `.gitignore` file to keep the repository clean.
 - **Outcome:** The project is now significantly cleaner, more professional, and easier to maintain and scale.
 The new structure clearly separates new development from legacy/comparison code.

+### July 28, 2024 - Enhanced Security and Readability
+- **Phase:** RLS Implementation & Refinement
+- **Changes:**
+    - **Patched Security Vulnerability:** Corrected a critical RLS policy on storage that previously allowed any authenticated user to list all files in a bucket, preventing a data leak.
+    - **Introduced Readable Patient IDs:** Replaced UUIDs with a human-readable, auto-incrementing `patient_code` (e.g., `P001`) for identifying patients.
+    - **Updated Storage Paths:** All storage operations now use the `patient_code` for folder paths (e.g., `emg-data/P001/file.c3d`), improving readability and management.
+    - **Refined RLS Policies:** All database and storage RLS policies were updated to use the new `patient_code`, simplifying the security logic.
+    - **Improved Test Filenames:** The automated tests now generate files with more descriptive names (e.g., `P001_C3D-Test_20231027_123000.c3d`) for easier debugging.
+- **Outcome:** The application is now more secure, with properly isolated patient data.
+The use of readable IDs and filenames significantly improves the developer experience and makes the system easier to debug and maintain.
+The core RLS testing framework is robust and validates the correct security behavior.

 ## Scope and Outcome
 - **Scope:** Initial setup of five core Memory Bank documents.
 - **Outcome:** The Memory Bank is now active and provides essential context for future development.